Thai citizenship when born overseas

 When should one apply for a Thai birth certificate overseas?

-A person is eligible for Thai citizenship can be granted a Thai birth certificate any time.
+A person is eligible for Thai citizenship when born overseas can be granted a Thai birth certificate any time.
 There is no time limit to do so.
 People have known to have applied and received their birth certificates in their 40’s!

 However, please note that it can be more difficult (though not impossible) to prove your Thai citizenship without documents from the Thai parent proving such eligibility.
 The death, divorce, or parent absconding, or the loss of the parents Thai identity papers are all very common problems.
 In such cases, DNA testing back in Thailand using links to remaining relatives is the only other method of establishing one’s rights to Thai nationality, and understandably this process can be cumbersome and expensive.